fido-device-onboard/pri-fidoiot/README.md

 $ java -jar aio.jar
 ```

-The server will listen for FDO PRI http messages on port 8040.
+The server will listen for FDO PRI HTTP & HTTPS  messages on port 8040 and 8041 respectively.
 The H2 database will listen on TCP port 8050.
 The H2 Web Console will be available at http://localhost:8084